-It’s not just for wrinkles anymore.
-The collagen trend has spread from cosmetic injections to products you see every day on grocery and drugstore shelves.
-Food, skin cream, pills and powders all tout collagen as the way to a healthy, vibrant body.
-Are they worth your money?
+Collagen isn’t just for wrinkles anymore.
+The trend has spread from cosmetic injections to products you see every day on grocery and drugstore shelves.
+Food, skin creams, pills and powders all tout collagen as the way to a healthy, vibrant body.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Your body has been making collagen your whole life,” says Elizabeth Bradley, MD, Medical Director of Cleveland Clinic’s Center for Functional Medicine.
-“Products to boost your collagen levels may be helpful, but first consider if your body needs more.”
+“Products to boost your collagen levels may be helpful, but you first need to consider if your body needs more.”

 Collagen is a protein — the most plentiful protein in your body.
-It’s in your muscles, bones, tendons, ligaments, organs, blood vessels, skin, intestinal lining and other connective tissues.
+It’s in your muscles, bones, tendons, ligaments, organs, blood vessels, skin, intestinal lining, hair and other connective tissues.

 While you can’t measure your collagen level, you can tell when it’s falling.
 Collagen decreases as you get older, contributing to: